aydwi/reddit-place-maps/main/README.md

 The file `main_file.csv` contains a lot of data.
 Not all of it is required to plot the map, and therefore it is processed to produce a file `processed.csv`, which contains the coordinates and their no. of placements in the form of `x,y,count`.

 The shell script `process.sh` can be run to perform all the processing and generate the required file.
 It accepts one parameter, `main_file.csv`.
-Note that it requires UNIX tools like `cut`, `grep`, `sed` and `awk` to be present.
+Note that UNIX tools like `cut`, `grep`, `sed` and `awk` must be present.

 #### Running process.sh